Beaches & Dogs Safety In Kent

 B – Bag It – pick up your dog’s poop and bin it

-E – Enviroment – take away your litter – it can be lethal for wildlife
+E – Environment – take away your litter – it can be lethal for wildlife

 A – Annoying bird mess – the more you feed them the more they poop – so don’t give them a morsal or leave food behind